What on earth are terpenes?

 While there are a huge variety of terpenes present in the Cannabis Sativa L. plant, we want to introduce you to some of the more important ones:

-As the name indicates, limonene is the terpene found in many varieties of citrus fruit, from lemons (surprise surprise) to grapefruits.
-It’s also abundant in many different strains of Cannabis Sativa L., including those sold for recreational purposes in the USA, something that’s given rise to a variety of flowery names: lemon haze, lemon kush, orange kush, etc. Of course, CBD is made from strains of Cannabis Sativa L. that contain less than 0.2% THC, but you’ll still find limonene in these strains, lending its characteristic aroma to Broad Spectrum Dragonfly CBD Oil.
+As the name indicates, limonene is the terpene found in many varieties of citrus fruit.
+These range from lemons (surprise surprise) to grapefruits.
+It’s also abundant in many different strains of Cannabis Sativa and those sold for recreational purposes in the USA.
+So, it gave rise to a variety of flowery names: lemon haze, lemon kush, orange kush, etc. Of course, CBD is made from strains of Cannabis Sativa that contain less than 0.2% THC.
+You can still find limonene in these strains and it lends its characteristic aroma to Broad Spectrum Dragonfly CBD Oil.

 Caryophyllene is unique in the world of terpenes in as far as it can often exhibit the same chemical behaviour as many cannabinoids.
-Caryophyllene is the terpene responsible for giving black pepper its distinct spicy aroma and can also be found in spices like cinnamon, clove and oregano.
-At Dragonfly CBD we have a bit of a soft spot for caryophyllene as it’s one of the most abundant terpenes found in our CBD.
+This terpene gives black pepper its distinct spicy aroma and can be found in spices like cinnamon, clove and oregano.
+At Dragonfly CBD, we have a fondness for caryophyllene, as it’s the most abundant terpene found in our CBD.

 If you’ve ever visited a brewery then you’ll know exactly what humulene smells like.
-Responsible for the floral, herbal fragrance given off by hops, humulene is also abundant in cannabis, which explains the similarity between the two smells.
-A very close relative of caryophyllene, humulene is found in many of the same sources, including plants like sage and tobacco.
+It is responsible for the floral, herbal fragrance given off by hops and is abundant in cannabis, which explains the similarity between the two smells.
+A very close relative of caryophyllene, humulene is found in similar sources, including plants like sage and tobacco.

 Our Fragrant Friends